pluralsight/guides/ionic-framework-a-definitive-10-000-word-guide/article.md

 `keytool -genkey -v -keystore SuperSimpleCalculator.keystore -alias SuperSimpleCalculator -keyalg RSA -keysize 2048 -validity 10000`

-You' wi'll be asked for a password two times (don't forget it!).
+You will be asked for a password two times (don't forget it!).
 The process looks like this:

 This command will create a `SuperSimpleCalculator.keystore` file.
 You should place this file in a place where you'll remember it, because you'll need this file for any app updates you'll want to push to the Play Store.
 However, just to make things clear; **for every new application that you make, you need to create a new keystore file**.